AV1080p/3xp10it/readme.md

 ### Disclaimer

 ```
-[!] legal disclaimer: Usage of 3xp10it.py and web.py for attacking targets without prior mutual consent is illegal.
+[!] legal disclaimer: Usage of 3xp10it.py and web.py for attacking targets without prior mutual consent is
-It is the end user's responsibility to obey all applicable local, state and federal laws.
+illegal.It is the end user's responsibility to obey all applicable local, state and federal laws.Developers
-Developers assume no liability and are not responsible for any misuse or damage caused by this program
+assume no liability and are not responsible for any misuse or damage caused by this program.
 ```

 ### Usage